Joint Optimization of Multi-agent Memory System: Experiments

 \subsection{Overall Performance (RQ1)}

-To validate CoMAM’s efficacy for personalized LLMs, we compare its query-answer accuracy against leading memory system baselines on the PersonaMem benchmark.
-As shown in Table \ref{table: main_results}, CoMAM delivers superior performance across all context length configurations (32K, 128K, and 1M) and two LLM backbone families (Qwen and Llama), fully confirming CoMAM's effectiveness and generalizability in personalized conversational scenarios.
+To validate CoMAM’s efficacy for the memory system, we compare its query-answer accuracy against leading memory system baselines on the PersonaMem benchmark across its three history length settings (\ie 32K, 128K, and 1M tokens).
+As shown in Table \ref{table: main_results}, CoMAM delivers superior performance across all context length configurations (32K, 128K, and 1M) and two LLM backbone families (Qwen and Llama), fully confirming CoMAM's effectiveness and generalizability in long-horizon conversational scenarios.
 Notably, RL-based memory baselines outperform prompt-based memory systems, validating that reinforcement learning is effective for optimizing memory system agents.
 For instance, the top prompt-based baseline CAM \cite{li2025cam} achieves only $0.45$-$0.53$ accuracy across contexts, while the RL-based Memory-R1 \cite{mem-r1} maintains a higher accuracy range of $0.57$–$0.61$.
 Moreover, CoMAM outperforms the state-of-the-art baseline Memory-R1, which employs independent agent optimization.
 This highlights the critical importance of joint optimization for multi-agent memory systems to achieve collaboration.
-Figure \ref{fig: seven_type} details Qwen-based results for the seven question types, and we observe that CoMAM performs well in both detailed factual recall (\eg Type 1) and abstract preference-based question types (\eg Type 6), providing additional validation of its efficacy.
+Figure \ref{fig: seven_type} in Appendix \ref{app: question types} details Qwen-based results for the seven question types of PersonaMem.
+We further evaluate CoMAM on the LongMemEval benchmark.
+As shown in Table \ref{tab:longmemeval}, our method achieves the best performance across all metrics, consistently outperforming strong baselines such as GAM \cite{GAM}, further demonstrating its effectiveness in long-context memory retrieval and reasoning scenarios.